ruby-hacking-guide/ruby-hacking-guide.github.com/syntree.md

 ```

-Why does it say @"local variable or method"@?
+Why does it say `"local variable or method"`?
 As for methods, the parentheses of the arguments can be omitted when calling,
 so when there's not any arguments, it can't be distinguished from local variables.
-To resolve this situation, @ruby@ tries to call it as a method  when it finds
+To resolve this situation, `ruby` tries to call it as a method  when it finds
 an undefined local variable.
 Then if the corresponding method is not found, it
 generates an error such as the above one.